farmachine/spyglass/replit.md

 - **ORM**: Drizzle ORM
 - **Migrations**: Drizzle Kit
 - **Driver**: Neon Database serverless driver
+- **Unified Architecture** (January 2025): New `workflow_steps` and `step_values` tables unify schema fields and collections as "steps" with "values".
+Each step has `valueCount` and `identifierId` fields for tracking value counts and identifier references.
+Legacy tables maintained for backward compatibility.

 ### UI/UX Decisions
 - **Color Scheme**: Professional slate blue (`#4F63A4`).